 Another thing you can do if you are stuck in a comparison loop is to acknowledge the photos’ surface-level content.
 Realize that the photos a person is posting are just snapshots of a moment, and are not accurate representations of the person themselves.
 Try to focus on the person’s eyes, smile, or other indications of their inner emotions.
 Instead of comparing or being jealous, instead you can compliment them!
 By saying out loud, “wow, I really love their eyes/outfit/etc.”, or commenting on their post, both you and the person receiving the compliment end up feeling really good.
 The karma will also come back to you in the future!
 Giving positive energy to the universe increases your chances of receiving positive energy back.

 Finally, what I have been doing is practicing SELF-LOVE!!!
 I will probably make a whole separate post about this, but a brief overview of what I have been doing is making a daily list of what I love about myself, what makes me confident, and what I was proud of accomplishing for the day.
 I urge you all to do the same!
 Stopping to really think and write this down is not vain or narcissistic in any way.
 In fact, it brings your internal self joy and helps put your position into perspective.

 To end this mini rant about self-love and struggles, I want to thank everyone who has sent me messages about my blog and recovery.
 To hear that my experience and writing has helped others makes me incredibly happy.
-When I first had the idea to create this blog in a hospital room at the very beginning of my long road to recovery, I could never have imagined that I would be making tangible differences in someone’s life experience.
+When I first had the idea to create this blog at the very beginning of my long road to recovery, I could never have imagined that I would be making tangible differences in someone’s life experience.
 That is the ultimate goal of this blog!
 However, I am not perfect either; hence the name imperfect recovery!
 I am always ready to help or talk if you need the support of someone who has experienced the same things as you.